uctrees/uctrees-www/background.md

 outcomes must be economically sustainable for all stakeholders.
 To ensure this, local actors must be engaged participants in the planning process.

-Second, there is a dire need for the improved monitoring of trees, other vegetation, soil, and wood products at all spatial scales.
+Second, there is a need for the improved monitoring of trees, other vegetation, soil, and wood products at all spatial scales.
 This monitoring can not only help identify degraded lands and the best approach for forest regeneration but also help evaluate forest health, raise the alarm for